frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_procedure.md

  Steps for creating a Procedure

-* Procedure : Name of the Procedure that you intend to create.
+* Procedure: Name of the Procedure that you intend to create.

-* Parent Procedure : If a Procedure is child to a Parent Procedure, then this field will contain the name of the Parent Procedure.
+* Parent Procedure: If a Procedure is a child to a Parent Procedure, then this field will contain the name of the Parent Procedure.

-* Is Group : If a Procedure has chile Procedures, selecting Is Group, groups all the Procedures into the Parent Procedure in the TreeView.
+* Is Group: If a Procedure has chile Procedures, selecting Is Group, groups all the Procedures into the Parent Procedure in the TreeView.

 * Processes :